jdeichsel/jdeichsel.github.io/_posts/2024-05-16-OneLLM-Blog-Post.md

 of the information.
 To solve natural language processing tasks a model has to first understand the input sentence.
 For example, “The server brings you your drinks.” and “I just crashed the server.” both use the word “server”, but one means waiter and the other computer, we humans understand the context, so we can distinguish them.
 The transformer achieves this, thanks to self-attention.
 The attention is turned to the input text itself.
 This helps in understanding the context of a word within a sentence.
 In the transformer architecture they use multi-head self-attention.
 Essentially, they perform self-attention multiple times in parallel, so different heads can prioritize different parts of the input data and capture complex relationships within.
-Here in Figure:[2] you can see a visualization of multi-head self-attention on the sentence “the cat sat on the mat” where one head weighs that for the word “sat” that “cat” is most important.
-Answering “what or who” sat, and the other head prioritize the word “on” and “mat” answering “where” it sat. you can also follow this link [https://colab.research.google.com/drive/1hXIQ77A4TYS4y3UthWF-Ci7V7vVUoxmQ?usp=sharing] to test it out for yourself!
+Here in Figure [2] you can see a visualization of multi-head self-attention on the sentence “the cat sat on the mat” where one head weighs that for the word “sat” that “cat” is most important.
+Answering “what or who” sat, and the other head prioritize the word “on” and “mat” answering “where” it sat.
+You can also follow this [link](https://colab.research.google.com/drive/1hXIQ77A4TYS4y3UthWF-Ci7V7vVUoxmQ?usp=sharing) to test it out for yourself!

 Detailed
 ------